 2. What productions are eligible for a 30% refund?

-Feature fiction films, documentaries and animated films as well as fiction, documentary and animated series are eligible for a 30% refund.
+Feature films, documentaries and animated films as well as series, animated series and documentary series are eligible for a 30% refund.

 3. Are there any requirements as to the minimum runtime of specific production?

 Yes, only productions with specific runtime are eligible for reimbursement: